NPPC-UK/PAT64V3_cp/README.md

 This software depends on [OpenCV](https://opencv.org/), [Boost.Filesystem](https://www.boost.org/doc/libs/1_39_0/libs/filesystem/doc/index.htm),
 and compiles with [GCC](https://gcc.gnu.org/).

+To compile, ensure that the dependencies exist on your system and run `make all` in the project directory.
+This will produce three executables:
+`PAT32_wb`, `PAT32_bb` and `PAT32_clover` for analysing data from the Medium to Large dynamic phenotyping platform taken against white and dark backgrounds as well as data taken from clover grown in gutters respectively.

 ## Author

 This software was initially written by [Dr. Jiwan Han](https://www.plant-phenomics.ac.uk/index.php/about/meet-the-team/).